inpsyde/oembed-gist/readme.md

 ## Other Notes
 ### Bugs, technical hints or contribute
-Please give me feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/Inpsyde-oEmbed-Gist).
+Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/Inpsyde-oEmbed-Gist).

 ### Authors, Contributors
 [Contributors Stats](https://github.com/inpsyde/Inpsyde-oEmbed-Gist/graphs/contributors)

-### Licence
+### License
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.

 ### Translations